Upper bound on the number of resonances for even asymptotically hyperbolic manifolds with real-analytic ends: Introduction

 The starting point of the proof of Theorems \ref{theorem:main} and \ref{theorem:schwarzschild} is the following observation.
 When using the method of Vasy to construct the scattering resolvent, one will construct a meromorphic extension to \eqref{eq:resolvent_L2} on a half plane of the form

 for a given $C > 0$, by studying the action of a modified Laplacian on a functional space $H_C$ \emph{that depends on $C$}.
-The constant $C$ may be chosen arbitrarily large, so that we get indeed a meromorphic continuation to $\mathbb{C}$, but this requires to change the space on which the modified Laplacian is acting.
+The constant $C$ may be chosen arbitrarily large, so that we get indeed a meromorphic continuation to $\mathbb{C}$, but this requires a change in the space on which the modified Laplacian is acting.

-In the context of even asymptotically hyperbolic manifolds, the space $H_C$ is constructing in the following manner: one embeds $M$ as a relatively compact subset of a manifold $X$, and replaces the operator $- \Delta - (n-1)^2/4 - \lambda^2$ by a family of modified Laplacians.
+In the context of even asymptotically hyperbolic manifolds, the space $H_C$ is constructed in the following manner: one embeds $M$ as a relatively compact subset of a manifold $X$, and replaces the operator $- \Delta - (n-1)^2/4 - \lambda^2$ by a family of modified Laplacians.
 These modified Laplacians are elliptic on $M$ but have a source/sink structure above the boundary of $M$ in $X$.
 One can then set up a Fredholm theory for the modified Laplacians by using microlocal radial estimates (see for instance \cite[\S E.4]{dyatlov_zworski_book}).
 However, radial estimates in the $C^\infty$ category are limited by a threshold condition.
-In our setting, it imposes to chose the space $H_C$ as a space of functions with a number of derivatives proportional to $C$ in order to get a meromorphic continuation of \eqref{eq:resolvent_L2} on the half-plane \eqref{eq:half_plane}.
+In our setting, it imposes choosing space $H_C$ as a space of functions with a number of derivatives proportional to $C$ in order to get a meromorphic continuation of \eqref{eq:resolvent_L2} on the half-plane \eqref{eq:half_plane}.